 One of four sons of Zinedine Zidane, all of whom have followed their father into football, Enzo Fernandez is currently trying to make a name for himself away from Real Madrid — where his career started.

 Signed by Swiss club FC Lausanne-Sport from Alaves in January 2018, Enzo spent the following season on loan with CF Rayo Majadahonda.
-Fernandez joined Portuguese side Aves in the summer and scored two goals in 10 Primeira Liga appearances before joining Almeria on loan.
+Further spells at Aves and Almeria have followed, with Fernandez now calling French club Rodez his home.

-The other three of Zidane’s sons — Luca, Theo and Elyaz — are all on the books at Real Madrid, although Luca – a goalkeeper – is currently away on loan.
+The other three of Zidane’s sons — Luca, Theo and Elyaz — have all been on the books at Real Madrid, although Luca – a goalkeeper – is now at Rayo Vallecano.

 However good the quartet turn out to be, they will have a hard time living up to the Zidane name, with Zinedine widely regarded as one of the best footballers ever to grace the game.